-Arduino Shield on Uno baseboard
+Arduino Shield on R3 baseboard

 There are hundreds of different shields available that provide varied projects like robot controllers, relay outputs,

 plant monitoring projects and many more.
 If someone has already done something similar, then you can just buy the shield

 and your project is virtually done.
 As they are open source, PCB files are usually available for free Eagle software.
 There are